dotnet/docs/docs/standard/commandline/define-commands.md

 ## List valid argument values

-To specify a list of valid values for an option or argument, use `FromAmong`, as shown in the following example:
+To specify a list of valid values for an option or argument, specify an enum as the option type or use `FromAmong`, as shown in the following example:

 :::code language="csharp" source="snippets/define-commands/csharp/Program2.cs" id="staticlist" :::